nitin42/nitin42/README.md

 * [Elements Of Physics](https://elements-of-physics.surge.sh/) 🚀 - Learn about different elements of physics using an interactive simulator.

+* [React Color Tools](https://react-color-tools.surge.sh/) 🖍️ - A set of tools as React components for working with colors.

 * [React handy renderer](https://github.com/nitin42/react-handy-renderer) ✍️ - A custom React renderer to draw 2D primitives in sketchy style.

 * [Generative design](http://generative-design.surge.sh/) 🌟 - A collection of interactive sketches created using Processing.